11 Things Your Doctor Can Tell Just By Looking at You

 When you’re sporting a makeup-free look after a day of exploring in the sun, your friends might comment on how fresh-faced and flushed your cheeks are.
 This usually shows how relaxed and comfortable you are, but when the opposite is true, Dr. Rosenthal says it could mean there is trouble.
 “If there are rings under the eyes and their skin looks pale, these are important visual cues that something else may be going on internally,” she says.

 A red face can mean hypertension

-Though more common with age, Dr. Petre says issues with blood pressure tend to first reveal themselves in a person’s face.
+Though more common with age, Dr. Petre says issues with blood pressure may first reveal themselves in a person’s face.
 Or more specifically on the color in your face.
 “When blood pressure goes up, the body tries to lower it through vasodilation, and that gives a flushing to the face—blood translating into increased red color.
-Additionally, people common with fluctuating blood pressure suffer breakage of capillaries enhancing the redness,” she explains.
-Don’t miss the 50 secrets nurses wish they could tell you.
+Additionally, people with fluctuating blood pressure may have breakage of capillaries, enhancing the redness,” she explains.
+However, skin conditions like acne and rosacea can cause skin reddening too, so see a doctor to find out for sure.
+(Don’t miss the 50 secrets nurses wish they could tell you.)

-While acne breakouts can be caused by plenty of internal and external factors, Dr. Petre says breakouts can sometimes be a clear giveaway to a poor diet, hormonal changes, or a reaction to a product or the environment.
+While acne breakouts can be caused by plenty of internal and external factors, Dr. Petre says breakouts can sometimes suggest a poor diet, hormonal changes, or a reaction to a product or the environment.
 “Allergies trigger the release of histamine that has a vasodilatory effect on skin and is responsible for the red patches,” she shares.
-Here’s what else your dermatologist notices about you.
+(Here’s what else your dermatologist notices about you.)